duckyPad/DuckStack/README.md

 binOPs: Signed or unsigned?
-RSHIFT: logical or arithmetic? comparison instructions: signed or unsigned?

-new OLED instruction names

-generate PGV save flag on DSVM itself not compiler

-watch out for unused function return value clogging up stack, discard if no assign? in compiler

-one-byte duckyscript commands, rewrite upper byte lower byte to 2ndLSB and LSB.
+RSHIFT: logical or arithmetic? comparison instructions: signed or unsigned? new OLED instruction names generate PGV save flag on DSVM itself not compiler watch out for unused function return value clogging up stack, discard if no assign? in compiler one-byte duckyscript commands, rewrite upper byte lower byte to 2ndLSB and LSB. what does SP point to? next free byte or current entry? reserved variable to switch signed or unsigned mode?

 ## Changelog